This is how the Independence Day Fireworks works:

 through such marvelous metropoles as Minneapolis, Des Moines, and Tallulah.
 Then we continued southward to Central America.

 Along the way, we ask you questions to see if you're on the correct course.
-Here are two instructions from the summer 2018 event, somewhere in southern Minnesota, and the question between them.
+Here are two instructions from this past summer's event, somewhere in Kansas, and the question between them.

-Question: Do you see Harold Warp Pioneer Vil.?
+Question: Do you see Soldier and Dragoon rivers?

 ----------------------------------------------------------------------------------

-You have until early August to send in your answers.
+You will have until August 8 to send in your answers.

 Following scoring, custom-designed awards go to the top competitors, and local champion certificates to the best of them from each state, province, and country.